Sydney NSW Prize Home Drawings Yourtown: Winner Eligibility Rules & Tax Guide

 Sydney NSW Prize Home Drawings Yourtown: Winner Eligibility Rules Explained

-A Yourtown prize home drawing in Sydney could hand you a $3 million Gold Coast home or $3 million in cash.
-Yet most ticket buyers never check who actually qualifies to win—or what happens after the cheque arrives.
+A Yourtown prize home drawing could give you a $3 million home.
+Or you could win $3 million in cash.
+But most ticket buyers don't check who can really win.

 Who Can Win a Yourtown Prize Home in NSW?